A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Author contributions statement

 \section{Author contributions statement}

-Conceptualization, M.K. and A.D.; Methodology, A.S., A.B., J.B. and M.K.; Investigation, A.S., A.B., M.K., and A.D.; Writing—original draft, M.K.; Writing—review and editing, M.K., J.B. and A.D.; Supervision, M.K., and A.D.; Funding acquisition, A.D.
+Conceptualization: M.K. and A.D.; Methodology: A.S., A.B., J.B., M.P., and M.K.; Investigation: A.S., A.B., M.K., M.P., and A.D.; Writing—original draft: M.K.; Writing—review and editing: M.K., J.B., M.P., and A.D.; Supervision: M.K., and A.D.; Funding acquisition: A.D.
 All authors have read and agreed to the published version of the manuscript.